-The above calculation is done before the period under consideration starts and it is only an estimation.
-When this period expires, we are able to calculate the actual return based on the market value at the beginning and the end of the period.
+The above calculation is done before the period under consideration starts, and it is only an estimation.
+When this period expires, we can calculate the actual return based on the market value at the beginning and the end of the period.

 Actual Return = Ending Value – Beginning Value/Beginning Value*100

-- Performance Attribution Metric: It is directly affected by the stock selection of the portfolio manager, therefore this measure is a key to judge her performance as compared to the appropriate benchmark and thereby it also helps in determining her performance-based compensation and skill-level
+- Performance Attribution Metric: It is directly affected by the stock selection of the portfolio managerPortfolio ManagerA Portfolio Manager is an executive responsible for making investment decisions & handle investment portfolios for fulfilling the client’s investment-related objectives.
+Also, he/she works towards maximizing the benefits & minimizing the potential risks for clients. .
+Therefore this measure is a key to judge her performance as compared to the appropriate benchmark and thereby it also helps in determining her performance-based compensation and skill-level

 - A check on Harmful Divergence: As mentioned earlier, Abnormal return can be negative if the actual return is lower than the expected return.
 Therefore, if this is for multiple periods, then it acts as an alarm for reducing the divergence from the benchmark index because it points out to a poor stock selection

-CAR is calculated by taking the sum of the abnormal returns over a specific period of time.
+CAR is calculated by taking the sum of the abnormal returns over a specific period.

 Also, as it can be positive or negative, it can indicate when the divergence from the market index is not fruitful and should be narrowed, for the better performance of the portfolio.

 This has been a guide to Abnormal Return and its definition.
 Here we discuss the formula for calculation of abnormal return along with an example and downloadable excel template.
 You can learn more from the following articles –